 Common Mistakes when doing Kol Marketing in China

 While anyone working alongside GMA won’t have to fret about mistakes, someone trying to handle a KOL campaign alone will have to recognize and avoid a variety of common obstacles.
-KOL is a risky game, and brands should be aware of some common mistakes that can leave them out of money and without a proper KOL.
+KOL is a risky game, and brands should be aware of some common mistakes that can leave them out of money without a proper KOL.

 Hiring a Fake Kols